telerik/ajax-docs/controls/editor/functionality/editor-views-and-modes/contentareamode-property.md

 # ContentAreaMode Property

-##

 **ContentAreaMode** - This property specifies if the content area element of RadEditor is editable IFRAME or DIV.
 There are two values available for the property: "**Iframe**" and "**Div**".
 The default value is "Iframe".

 These are the main differences between Div and Iframe content area modes:

-* When "Iframe" mode is used the content area has a separate document, which does not automaticallyinherit the current page style sheets.
-In this mode the parent page CSS styles are manually copiedto the document of the Iframe element.
-This might decrease the loading performance of the controlif multiple styles are defined.
+* When "Iframe" mode is used the content area has a separate document, which does not automatically inherit the current page style sheets.
+In this mode the parent page CSS styles are manually copied to the document of the Iframe element.
+This might decrease the loading performance of the control if multiple styles are defined.
 In "Div" mode all the styles from the parent page are automatically applied to the content.

-* You cannot edit a[full HTML page](http://demos.telerik.com/aspnet-ajax/editor/examples/completehtmlsupport/defaultcs.aspx)in "Div" mode because the <html>element cannot be nested inside a <div> element.
+* You cannot edit a [full HTML page](http://demos.telerik.com/aspnet-ajax/editor/examples/completehtmlsupport/defaultcs.aspx)in "Div" mode because the `<html>` element cannot be nested inside a `<div>` element.

 * In "Div" mode the content area is part of the current page, which provides better support for https and document.domain cross server scripting.